rafatb/Berlin_Airbnb_Price_Prediction/README.md

 # Project Report: Predictive Price Modeling for Airbnb listings
 The project aimed at predicting the price of an Airbnb listing given a number of features.
-The project involved exploratory data analysis, data pre-processing, feature selection, Model Fitting, Model Comparison and deploying the containerised Webapp on AWS using CI/CD Pipeline.
+The project involved exploratory data analysis, data pre-processing, feature selection, Model Fitting, Model Comparison .

 ## Project Goals and Objectives
 <div class="row">